PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Explanation on how to complete each step is listed below

 1. Prepare expenditure justification form
-2. Send receipts and expenditure justification to Sharon Liu and John Hyon for pre-review
+2. Send receipts and expenditure justification to Sharon Liu for pre-review
 3. Incorporate feedback and submit receipts and expenditure justification via CONCUR
 4. You will receive notice if it has been approved via email